rytsikau/ee.Yrewind/README.md

 ## Requirements
 * FFmpeg executable library (included in the archive)
 * Google Chrome 60+ (installed or portable)
-* Microsoft Windows XP or later / Microsoft Windows Server 2003 or later
+* Microsoft Windows XP and on / Microsoft Windows Server 2003 and on

 ## Tested Configuration